nberlee/bonjour-reflector/docs/config.md

 The config.toml file is used to configure the reflector.

 * `net_interface` is the interface the container will use to send and receive packets.
-In a container this is always `eth0`.
+  ROS 7.19 and below In a container this is always `eth0`.
+  ROS 7.20+ In a container set how you named veth interface, but less than 14 chars
 * `devices` is a list of devices that will be available to the `shared_pools` vlan ids.
 Only devices that are listed here will be available to the shared_pools.
 The `origin_pool` is the vlan id that the device is connected to.
 The `shared_pools` are the vlan ids that the device will be available to.

 This example we have the following networks: